allan-villan/mysql-data-pipeline/README.md

 # data-pipeline-test
 The purpose of this repository is to create a data pipeline using Python to assist with the sale of tickets.
+It takes .csv data and saves it in a MySQL database.

 ## Getting started: